vikinglock/bento/README.md

 **currently bento is very bare bones so don't mind that it's missing lot of features that a regular game engine'd have**

-free, forever

-(this project uses the MIT license so just include that in your project)
+this project uses the MIT license so it's gonna be free so just include that in your project

 though obviously in the bento/lib/ folder there are a bunch of files and libraries that are not in fact mine (these include glfw, khr, dr, bullet physics engine, glad, stb image, glm, hidapi, openal soft, dear imgui(best), and more)